 There are various ways and means to travel to the Seychelles islands.
 By air is the most common, with about 70 flights to the Seychelles a week.
 Other guests may visit either by sea, on visiting cruise ships and yachts.

 The Seychelles islands has one international airport, which is located about 10 km from the capital Victoria on the main island of Mahe.
 The Seychelles International Airport also acts as a hub for domestic flights to other smaller islands in the archipelago.

 The Seychelles islands can be reached by boat, but there are no direct passenger services in operation yet.
 Visitors who own their own boats are welcome at the Port of Victoria, providing all requirements have been met and all formalities are in order.
-Visitors travelling on cruises are also welcome to explore the beauty of Seychelles.
+Visitors traveling on cruises are also welcome to explore the beauty of Seychelles.

 Getting around in the Seychelles

 There are various ways to travel to the different islands of the Seychelles.
-Travelling from island to island is easy, either by sea or by air; many points on each island are easily accessible.
+Traveling from island to island is easy, either by sea or by air; many points on each island are easily accessible.
 Our travel guide will help you get around the Seychelles cheaply and hassle free.

 Traveling from island to island

 Many islands in the Seychelles archipelago can be reached by either aircrafts or helicopters.
 Air Seychelles operates scheduled flights between Mahe and Praslin, the second largest island.
 Praslin is 36 km from Mahe and the journey takes a mere 15 minutes!
 Air Seychelles offers chartered flights for those who want to explore smaller islands such as Bird and Denis Island.
 The other local flight operators in the Seychelles is the IDC (Island Development Company), which offers charters to Assumption, Farquhar, Desroches, Alphonse, Remire, Platte and Coetivy.